Session 4: Tic-Tac-Toe with React, No npm Required

 So this is not starting over.
 It is reorganizing the same JavaScript ideas in a more scalable way.

-Part 4: Add It to the Portfolio
+Part 4: Publish to Your Portfolio

 <section class="game-card">